Group-1-Project-3/CMSC-433-Pokemon-Game/README.md

 ### to do
 1.)
 Audio Manager
 2.)
-NPCFactory
-3.)
-Create visual effect when running through grass 4.)
-Make Map show when using multiple tilesets
+NPCFactory ( that takes a Properties obj in its constructor ) 3.)
+Create visual effect when running through grass